thesophile/postgresql-setup/README.md

 dump your data

-make user with oassword and db name
+make user with password and db name

 install db driver

-update the django settings
+update the django settings (use .env instead of plain password)

 run migrations after pulling the code